psprash/GettingCleaningDataProject/CodeBook.md

-The CodeBook includes the following informatio:
+The CodeBook includes the following information:
 =========================================

 Variables Definition and Transformation Information: